billiob/i3ttd/README.md

-Small utility to track the time I spend some i3 desktops.
+Small utility to track the time I spend on some i3 desktops.